io-gui/io/readme.md

 ]);
 ```

-The output from the code above is automatically converted to following HTML DOM:
+The output from the code above is converted to following HTML DOM:

 ```html
 <h4>List of Fruits:</h4>